ioggstream/python-course/sparql-101/05-sparql.md

 }
 ```

-This workshop provides a non-exhaustive introduction to SparQL.
+This lesson provides a non-exhaustive introduction to SparQL.

 ----